AlexCDean/vial-qmk-splitkb/keyboards/splitkb/kyria/readme.md

 Make example for this keyboard (after setting up your build environment):

-Alex, you added a conversion to liatris in the rules.mk, it's fine now to use the vial config (keymap really).
+Alex, you added a conversion to liatris in the rules.mk so it automatically converts to liatris.
 Don't forget to reset your controllers before flashing them.
 Don't forget to do this from "QMK Msys" which has all the build tools contained

-    make splitkb/kyria/rev3:vial
+    make splitkb/kyria/rev3:alex

 Example of flashing this keyboard: